KBIAnews/mpr-voterseries/src/pages/02-motivated-activism/index.md

 Hayward said a lack of enthusiasm could be the biggest hurdle to getting people of color to vote in the midterms.

 With Bell, “there was both things.
 There was anger (stemming from Michael Brown’s death) and there was enthusiasm about an alternative candidate.
-With the Senate election, there’s probably a lot of anger on the left about Trump and among many millennials and people of color.” she said.
+With the Senate election, there’s probably a lot of anger on the left about Trump and among many millennials and people of color,” she said.
 “The enthusiasm may not be there.
 It would have to be a sense of urgency.
 A sense that this really an emergency.”

 In Missouri, a state that largely supported Trump in 2016, Hayward said the same strategies that got St. Louis residents to vote in the primaries on local issues may not draw them out again for national races seemingly removed from high-stakes local issues.